 Most FIT tests are considered more sensitive than other types of home testing kits for occult, or hidden blood in the stool.
 As with those tests, a stool sample is collected at home and sent to a laboratory for analysis.

 Many different FIT tests are available; only those done as a take-home kit and those having a high sensitivity for cancer should be used for colorectal cancer screening.
 This test is used primarily to help detect colorectal cancer, and does not prevent cancer.

 If the FIT test is recommended by your doctor as part of your screening plan, it needs to be repeated every year.
 If the results indicate that there is blood in the stool, a follow-up colonoscopy is required to determine the source of the bleeding.

-The multitarget DNA test is highly sensitive for detecting cancers but is not as sensitive for finding polyps.
-Because the test is new, researchers have not yet determined how often it should be performed.
+This test is highly sensitive for detecting cancers but is not as sensitive for finding polyps.
+It is performed every three years.
 If the test results are abnormal, a follow-up colonoscopy is required to examine the colon and rectum.